-71 5/24-1.9 includes restrictions on .50 caliber rifles and .50 caliber cartridges that would have pertained to some 19th-century firearms.
+^{76 5/24-1.9} includes restrictions on .50 caliber rifles and .50 caliber cartridges that would have pertained to some 19thcentury firearms.
 But .50 caliber rounds charged with black powder did not have the same power as modern .50 caliber rounds with smokeless powder (developed in the late nineteenth century and discussed below).

-70. Automatic and semi-automatic firearms first started coming on the market in the 1890s (automatic arms continue to fire as long as the trigger is depressed, while semi-automatic arms require the shooter to squeeze the trigger for each round fired).
+- 77. Lever-action or pump-action rifles require energy transferred from human muscle through an internal mechanism to eject a spent casing and chamber a new round.
+Likewise single-action revolvers, which require the shooter to pull back the hammer in order to rotate the chamber and position a new round for firing.
+(Double-action revolvers transfer all this work to the trigger, which when squeezed both rotates the chamber and releases the hammer).
+Automatic and semi-automatic firearms don't rely on human muscle.
+Instead, their great innovation is to enlist some of the energy released by the first round to eject the spent casing and chamber the next round. - 78.
+Automatic and semi-automatic firearms first started coming on the market in the 1890s (automatic arms continue to fire as long as the trigger is depressed, while semi-automatic arms require the shooter to squeeze the trigger for each round fired).
 In addition to advances in machine production, materials science, and precision parts, these revolutionary weapons incorporated three specific innovations.
 The first was the invention of a reliable mechanism using springs and levers to capture the recoil energy of a fired round in order to chamber the next round.
 That discovery belongs to Hiram Maxim, creator of the famous Maxim machine gun in 1884.
-The heavy Maxim gun required at least two people to carry and position, but the idea of using recoil to chamber another round was transferrable to smaller, handheld firearms.

-71. Smokeless powder was the second innovation.
+The heavy Maxim gun required at least two people to carry and position, but the idea of using recoil to chamber another round was transferrable to smaller, handheld firearms. - 79.
+Smokeless powder was the second innovation.
 When fired, black powder leaves residue behind that fouls barrels.
 This was a manageable annoyance in the era before guns could fire several times a second.
 With the astonishing rates of fire made possible through Maxim's invention, fouling would be so rapid as to quickly render an automatic fire weapon inoperable.
 Serendipity intervened to solve this particular problem.
 In the mid-1880s, right when Maxim was making his breakthrough in harnessing recoil energy, researchers in France perfected a chemical propellant (based on nitrocellulose) that was three times as powerful as black powder, gave off very little smoke, and left behind almost no residue in the barrel.
 Smokeless powder meant that automatic fire would be a practical technology.